-The final agenda for any Conference consists of items suggested by individual A.A. members, groups, Delegates, Trustees, Area Assemblies, Area Committee Members and the G.S.O Committee.
+The final agenda for any Conference consists of items suggested by individual A.A. members, groups, Delegates, Trustees, Area Assemblies, Area Committee Members and the G.S.O.
+Committee.
 The Conference considers matters of policy for A.A. as a whole, and there are tried-and true procedures for placing an item on the agenda in the most effective way - or, when the suggestion does not concern overall policy, for routing it to the most appropriate part of the service structure.

 If a G.S.R. has an idea for an agenda item, chances are that he or she will want to discuss it first with the group, then at a District or Area meeting, which can then forward it to the G.S.O.
 Committee member currently serving as Conference Coordinator.
 An A.A. member who is not part of the general service structure can give the idea to the group's G.S.R. or write directly to the Conference coordinator.

-Whatever its origin, any agenda item follows the same path to the Conference agenda: The G.S.O.
-Committee member studies it in the light of previous Conference actions, then passes it on to the Trustees' Conference Committee or the appropriate Conference Committee.
-Usually, the Trustees' Committee determines the most appropriate way of programming it - as a workshop or presentation subject, a proposal, or a Committee concern.
+Whatever its origin, any agenda item follows the same path to the Conference agenda: The Conference Agenda Committee studies it in the light of previous Conference actions, then includes it in the Conference Agenda for discussion at the Plenary Conference Session or the appropriate Conference Committee.
+Usually, the Conference Agenda Committee determines the most appropriate way of programming it - as a workshop or presentation subject, a proposal, or a Committee concern.